Expressiveness of Multi-Neuron Convex Relaxations in Neural Network Certification: Related Work

 \section{Related Work}

-\paragraph{Neural Network Certification} Existing methods for neural network certification can be categorized into complete and incomplete methods.
+\paragraph{Neural Network Certification} We focus on the deterministic certification of neural networks, which provides a deterministic guarantee on the robustness of a model rather than a probabilistic one \citep{CohenRK19,LecuyerAG0J19,SalmanSYKK20, carlinicertified,chenhao25acr,sun2025dual}.
+Existing methods for deterministic neural network certification can be categorized into complete and incomplete methods.
 Complete methods commonly rely on solving a mixed-integer program \citep{TjengXT19,AndersonHMTV20,TjandraatmadjaA20,TsayKTM21} to provide exact bounds for the output of a network.
 The state-of-the-art complete method \citep{ZhangWXLLJ22,ShiJKZJH24,XuZ0WJLH21,FerrariMJV22} is based on solving the mixed integer program with branch-and-bound \citep{BunelLTTKK20} on the integer variables.
 These methods are naturally computationally expensive and do not scale well.
 Incomplete methods, on the other hand, provide sound but inexact bounds, based on convex relaxations of the feasible output set of a network. \citet{XuS0WCHKLH20} characterizes widely-recognized single-neuron convex relaxations \citep{MirmanGV18,WongSMK18,ZhangWCHD18,SinghGPV19} by their induced affine constraints, where the bounds are yielded by efficient but not necessarily optimal solvers.
 However, \citet{SalmanY0HZ19} empirically identify a single-neuron convex barrier, preventing single-neuron relaxations from providing exact bounds for general ReLU networks, even with costly optimal solvers.
 To bypass this barrier, multi-neuron relaxations \citep{SinghGMPV18,ZhangWXLLJ22,MullerMSPV22} have been proposed and achieved higher precision empirically.

 \paragraph{Multi-neuron Relaxations in Practice} To bypass the single-neuron barrier, multi-neuron relaxations \citep{SinghGMPV18,ZhangWXLLJ22,MullerMSPV22} have been proposed, achieving higher precision empirically.
 In particular, \cite{SinghGPV19B} and \citet{MullerMSPV22} are looser versions of $\gP_1$ discussed in this paper; \citet{ZhangWXLLJ22} is a looser version of $\gP_L$. \citet{FerrariMJV22} combine multi-neuron relaxations with BaB and find that applying multi-neuron relaxations before BaB yields a superior overall performance.
 These practical applications motivate us to rigorously study the fundamental limit of multi-neuron relaxations.
 Furthermore, the certified training community \citep{MullerE0V23, MaoM0V23, MaoBV24} has already employed multi-neuron relaxations in verification, but not yet in training.
 This also motivates us to explore the possibility of combining multi-neuron with certified training.